yiisoft/http-middleware/docs/guide/en/force-secure-connection-middleware.md

 An instance of `HstsHeader` that represents the HTTP `Strict-Transport-Security` (HSTS) header:

-- `maxAge` - the time in seconds that the browser should remember to only access the site via HTTPS.
+- `maxAge` - the time in seconds that the browser should only access the site via HTTPS.
   Default is one year — `31_536_000` (value of constant `HstsHeader::DEFAULT_MAX_AGE`).
 - `includeSubDomains` - whether to include subdomains in the HSTS policy.
 Default is `false`.